Julian, California: Railroad

-In the 1960s, motion picture animator Ollie Johnston acquired and restored a full-size Porter steam locomotive originally built in 1901, named the Marie E. He then built the Deer Lake Park & Julian Railroad (DLP&J) at his vacation estate in Julian to run the locomotive with a small gondola and caboose pulling behind it, utilizing railroad ties from the defunct Viewliner Train of Tomorrow attraction in Disneyland.
+In the 1960s, motion picture animator Ollie Johnston acquired and restored a full-size Porter steam locomotive originally built in 1901, named the Marie E. He then built the Deer Lake Park & Julian Railroad (DLP&J) at his vacation estate in Julian to run the locomotive with a small gondola and caboose pulling behind it, using railroad ties from the defunct Viewliner Train of Tomorrow attraction in Disneyland.
 The Marie E. first ran in 1968.
 Johnston sold the vacation estate and the narrow gauge train in 1993, and the engine and its consist were sold, running one last time on the Disneyland Railroad during a private event.